Last updated June 2026

 Metric

-Rovo: no-code AI agents inside every team's existing tools
+Rovo: no-code AI agents inside the tools teams already use

 Challenge